Working in Hong Kong?

 Additionally, hard skills in accounting and finance or in the legal sector greatly increase one’s chances in Hong Kong’s job market.
 However, there has been a recent expansion of low-skilled employment.
 This is in part due to the decrease in the financial sector and to the growth in the retail sector.
 As of 2013, recruitment agencies have reported a decrease in middle-management jobs, notably in financial services.
 Remember that at Hong Kong’s workplaces, even those at multinational companies, require some command of Cantonese or Mandarin from you.
 The easiest way to start working in Hong Kong as an expat is via transfer by your current employer to the company’s branch in Hong Kong.
 This doesn’t only save you the difficult task of an overseas job search; it also increases your chances of receiving a work visa.

 When transferred to a branch of your current company, you fall under the so-called Intra-Company Transfer Arrangement.
 In this case, in order to get you a work visa, your company only needs to prove that you have been working for them for over a year and that your salary and benefits will be comparable to local standards.

 There are a couple of things expats working in Hong Kong should be aware of when it comes to their contract and mandatory social security contributions.
-Although remuneration packages with specific “expat allowances”, including extended benefits for foreign experts, are becoming increasingly rare, there are some issues you should pay attention to when negotiating your contract.
+Although remuneration packages with specific “expat allowances”, including extended benefits for experts from abroad, are becoming increasingly rare, there are some issues you should pay attention to when negotiating your contract.

-Read up at length on jobs and business in Hong Kong in our Hong Kong Expat Guide.
+Read up at length on jobs and business in Hong Kong in our Extended Guide for Hong Kong.